nd1012/wan24-I8NTool/src/wan24-I8NTool CLI/README.md

 		".ext",
 		...
 	],
+	"TextFileExtensions": [// (optional) Text file extensions to include when walking through a folder tree (may be overridden by --textFileExt)
+		".ext.txt",
+		...
+	],
 	"MergeOutput": true,// (optional) Merge the extracted keywords to the existing output PO file "FailOnError": true,// (optional) To fail thewhole process on any error "Merge": false// (optional) Set to true to merge your custom configuration with the default configuration